 12. Which band released the hit album “Rumours” in 1977?

-13. What technology for storing and playing music was first introduced in 1979?
+13. What technology for playing music was first introduced in 1979?

 14. Who was the first female Prime Minister of the United Kingdom, taking office in 1979?